Jeremy explores many topics as he juggles his passion for writing with his career as a chemical analyst and campus manager.

 17. Blue Lorikeet

 Habitat: French Polynesia

 Lorikeets are a specific type of parrots by their small sizes and brush-tipped tongues.
 Just over seven inches long, blue lorikeets display brilliantly-blue feathers across tiny stature.
 Coupled with a white crest and orange beak, they're simply pretty birds.

 Adding to their charm, this bluebird doesn't feed on other animals, preferring nectar, pollen, and seeds.

 Habitat: North America

 Sure, we're all familiar with chicken (especially my stomach), but have you ever seen a species this large?
 With their prominent black color and size rivaling that of a turkey, Jersey Giants are well-liked for the large amounts of meat that can be obtained per bird.
-They didn't really dwell among the wild; they were first domestically bred (by crossing other species) in New Jersey, hence the name.
+They didn't really dwell in the wild; they were first domestically bred (by crossing other species) in New Jersey, hence the name.